MTBikeAZ.com

 The Larsen TT UST Tubeless carries a hefty price tag compared to your standard MTB tire.
 I paid $55 for it at Landis.
 I’ve seen it cheaper online…but online is no good when you need your tire today.
 The Super Juice puts a dent in the wallet too at $15.
 All that aside…riding tubeless with the confidence of a flat free ride…Priceless.

-Update III: I finally had to buy a new TT in March, 2008.
-I rode my first TT for nearly a year and a half.
-For me that’s about 800 desert miles.
+April 2008 – Update III: I finally had to buy a new TT in March, 2008.
+I rode my first TT for nearly a year and a half which was about 800 desert miles.
 I replaced it with another and am now running Stan’s.
 No tubes, No flats.
 Knock on wood.

 LarsenTT LarsenTT RedMountain